Zainulabdin-burfat/rbac/README.md

 Passport::personalAccessTokensExpireIn(now()->addMonths(6));
 ```

-<p>For More Information About Passport Goto The Laravel/Passport Documentation</p>
+<p>For more information about passport goto the Laravel/Passport documentation</p>
 <a href="https://laravel.com/docs/9.x/passport" target="_blank">Laravel Passport</a>

 <br>